Kiran7007/Interview-Preparation/docs/android.md

     .build()
 ```

-Do not hard-code the passphrase or log it.
-Configure backup rules and migrations according to the data-sensitivity and recovery requirements.

 ---

 ## How do you encrypt files stored on device?

+To encrypt a file:

-Generate or unwrap the encryption key through Android Keystore, use an authenticated encryption mode such as AES-GCM, and store only ciphertext in the file.
-Keep temporary plaintext files short-lived and remove them when the operation finishes.
+- Generate or unwrap the key through Android Keystore.
+- Use authenticated encryption such as AES-GCM.
+- Store the IV together with the ciphertext; the IV is not secret.
+- Keep plaintext files short-lived.
+- Delete temporary plaintext after encryption completes.

+Remember:

+- The GCM authentication tag detects tampering during decryption.
+- Never reuse an IV with the same key.
+- Store only ciphertext in the final device file.

 ```kotlin
 private const val FILE_KEY_ALIAS = "file-encryption-key"